This post is sponsored by Skillshare. Get 40% Off Annual Membership with coupon: aff40dtp!

 Recommended Class: Productivity Habits That Stick: Using Time Theming by Mike Vardy

 These are just four examples of creative skills that will set you out in front in any career path.
 The best part of these specific courses?
-You can take them during your 2 free months of Skillshare.
-Just sign up here.
-Skillshare’s Premium Membership begins at $8 a month following the trial period.
+You can take them any time in the next year with 40% off Skillshare’s annual membership!
 Which course is on the top of your list?